-\proof The core of the proof is an induction property: the following Property~\ref{structural} holds for a subset of $F$ if it holds for all smaller subsets.
+The proof is by induction on the size of $F$.
+It hinges on the following Property~(\ref{structural}).
+This property holds for a subset of $F$ if it holds for all smaller subsets.
 Induction on the size of the subset proves it for $F$ itself.

 The induction step assumes that Property~\ref{structural} holds when $F'$ is replaced by every subset of $F$ smaller than $F'$; it requires proving Property~\ref{structural} for $F'$.

 If $d$ is in either $A$ or $\equiall(B,F)$, Property~\ref{structural} holds for $F'$ with $E=\{d\}$.
 Indeed, $F' \models A \rightarrow d$ and $F' \subseteq F$ imply $F \models A \rightarrow E$; the condition $F \models E \rightarrow d$ holds because $d \in E$; the condition $F \models D \rightarrow E$ holds because $E = \{d\} \subseteq D$; finally, $E \subseteq A \cup \equiall(B,F)$ holds by assumption.